withing9c/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is essential for programmers to constantly update their knowledge and skills.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the newest trends and techniques in the industry.

 To become a successful programmer, you must also develop excellent problem-solving skills and a passion for innovation.
 By practicing regularly and applying your knowledge to real-world problems, YOU can become an expert in your field.
 Never be afraid to ask questions, seek help, or try new things, because these are the keys to personal and professional growth.
 Remember, the more you learn,the more valuable you become to your team and your organization.

+# 2024-01-16
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of programming, this means that writing clean, readable, and maintainable code is often more valuable than complex and overly-ingenious solutions.
+Strive to write code that is easy to understand and debug, avoiding unnecessary complexity unless absolutely essential for performance or functionality.
+A well-designed system or module with a simple interface can lead to fewer bugs, easier collaboration, and better scalability over time.
+Always remember, you write code once, but read and maintain it many times over its lifetime.